OwenVayl/tmc-4671/README.md

 # tmc-4671
-TMC 4671 driver for Klipper

-*NOTE: This is a beta driver!
-While it does work, it is only lightly tested, and the setup process in particular is not well tested.*
+*Forked from [andrewmcgr](https://github.com/andrewmcgr)'s TMC 4671 driver for klipper.
+The changes in this fork are specific to my application and not made/approved by the original author.
+You should use the [original repository](https://github.com/andrewmcgr/tmc-4671) unless you know exactly what you're doing and have examined my commits closely.*

 The [TMC 4671](https://www.analog.com/media/en/technical-documentation/data-sheets/TMC4671-LA_datasheet_rev2.08.pdf)
 is a closed-loop field-oriented-control servo driver for brushed and brushless DC motors and stepper motors.